dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis.md

 [!code-xml[](minimal-apis/7.0-samples/WebMinOpenApi/projectFile.xml?highlight=10)]

 When using [`Swashbuckle.AspNetCore`](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) with `Microsoft.AspNetCore.OpenApi`, `Swashbuckle.AspNetCore` 6.3.1 and later must be used.
+Version 6.4.0 or later is required if you want to [provide endpoint summary or description text](#add-endpoint-summary-or-description).

 ### `WithOpenApi` call on endpoints adds an OpenAPI annotation